logzio/logz-docs/_source/logzio_collections/_metrics-sources/consul.md

 ##### Update Consul configuration with the telemetry stanza

-On each server go to the consul config library ( usually under /etc/condul.d) and create a new file name prometheus.json.
+Go to one of the Consul server and create a new file name prometheus.json under consul config library ( usually it's /etc/condul.d )

 Update the file with the following telemetry stanza: